 Established back in 1837, Hermes is mostly known for its high-quality, premium-priced leather goods.
 However, the French company has recently moved full-speed ahead into the “real” watchmaking business.
 Marking its 175th anniversary, the company has not only redesigned its elegant Dressage family but also introduced what it calls its “first in-house movement,” which is aptly named H1837.
 Installed inside the new Hermes Dressage 1837 in its most basic form, the caliber is nevertheless ready to power much more complicated watches, including even those sporting so-called “grand complications”: perpetual calendars and minute repeaters, just to name a few.
 All they need is just a few fairly simple add-on modules.

-Comprising 193 parts, beating at standard 28,800 vibrations per hour, and built on 28 jewels, the new base movement features a double-barrel design and is capable of running for a minimum of 50 hours after being fully wound and taken off the wrist.
+Comprising 193 parts, beating at standard 28,800 vibrations per hour, and built on 28 jewels, the new base movement features a double-barrel mainspring design and is capable of running for a minimum of 50 hours after being fully wound and taken off the wrist.

-Although the reliability of the movement is still to pass the test of time, it is a pleasure to note that the H 1837 (and the watch that it powers) has successfully passed a strict Fleurier Quality Foundation (FQF) certification that conducts a series of life-like stress-tests making sure that it won’t break down from a minor hit.
+Although the reliability of the movement is still to pass the test of time, it is a pleasure to note that the caliber H1837 (and the watch that it powers) has successfully passed a strict Fleurier Quality Foundation (FQF) certification that conducts a series of life-like stress-tests making sure that it won’t break down from a minor hit.

-As to the timekeeper itself, it looks like an evolutionary step in developing the Dressage family that was first introduced around 9 years ago.
+As to the timekeeper itself, it looks like an evolutionary step in developing the nine-year-old Dressage collection that we have first seen back in 2003.

 Featuring even more elegant curves and planes that alternate brushed and polished surfaces, but sporting virtually the same dimensions, the Dressage 1837 has also acquired a slightly thinner bezel giving more real estate for the beautifully decorated dial.

-Available both in opaline silver and black, the dial features the traditional stamped vertical striping in its center and is equipped with dauphine-shaped open-worked hands.
+Available both in opaline silver and black, the dial features the traditional stamped vertical striping in its center and sports a pair of dauphine-shaped open-worked hands.

-Depending on the metal of the case, the hands (as well as the eight hour-markers and three raised Arabic numerals) come either rhodium-plated or in rose gold.
+Depending on the metal of the case, the hands (as well as the eight hour-markers and three raised Arabic numerals) come either rhodium-plated or in dressier rose gold.

 Hermes Dressage 1837 specification